• Menu

 Nestled in the San Juan and the Rio Grande National Forest, Wolf Creek claims the most annual snowfall in Colorado.
 With equal slopes for everyone from beginners to experts, Wolf Creek is a destination for all.

 The mountain has nine different lifts and its longest trail, Navajo Creek, is two miles long.
-Wolf Creek desires to please all variety of skiers with its diverse slopes and ample surrounding housing and dining options.
+Wolf Creek desires to please a variety of skiers with its diverse slopes and ample surrounding housing and dining options.

-3. Monarch Mountain Ski Resort
+Monarch Mountain Ski Resort

 Monarch Mountain Ski Resort Sunrise